NOTE: This document has been updated to provide specific information around Coronavirus COVID-19. 21 July 2020

-Outlined below are some of the hazards that you might come across in the disability support environment as well as the controls that can be used to keep you, the people you support, and the community safe and healthy.
+Outlined below are some of the hazards that you might come across in the disability support environment as well as some of the key controls that can be used to keep you, the people you support, and the community safe and healthy.
+Hireup’s Stop, Think, Plan Risk Assessment is a tool that you can use to identify the hazards and understand the risks of each new environment you, and the person you support, go into.
+Whether it’s someone’s home, a public place, a car or a restaurant, the risk assessment tool outlines three steps for support workers to use to assess risk on your Hireup shifts.

 Coronavirus (COVID-19) and other Respiratory Illness - Infection Control and Hygiene